jacques/docs.npmjs.com/content/getting-started/installing-node.md

 <!--
-title: 2 -Installation, Versions, & Permissions
-featured: true
+title: 02 - Installing npm & Managing npm Versions
 -->

-#Installation & Version Management
+#How to Install npm & Manage npm Versions

-nnpm is written in node, so you need node to run it.
+npm is written in Node.js, so you need Node.js installed in order to run it.
 However, the two products are managed by different entities, so updates and maintenance can become complex.
-Therfore, npm recommends that you use a version manager to install npm.
-The version mamanger will avoid permissions errors, and manage the complexities of updating Node.js and npm.
-If you install Node.js directly, you may encounter permissions issues and errors (such as `EACCESS`).
+Also, the Node.js installation process installs npm in a directory that doesn't have global permissions.
+So, to solve both these issues, npm recommends that you use a *node version manager*, or *nvm*, to install npm.
+The version manager will avoid permissions errors, and solve the complexities of updating Node.js and npm.
+In addition, many developers like to test their applications on multiple versions of npm.
+Using a version manager makes this easier to do.

+####Warning

+If you install Node.js and npm directly, you may encounter permissions issues and errors (such as `EACCESS`), especially on macOS and Linux.

-##Installing npm using a version manager
+##Installing npm from a Version Manager

+A version manager allows you to switch between node and npm versions, which makes it easier to ensure that your applications work for most users.
+Use the instructions for the version manager you select to learn how to switch versions, and to learn how to keep up-to-date with the latest version of npm.

 ###Apple macOS

 There are several recommended approaches for installing npm for the MacOS.

 ####Using HomeBrew to Install NVM